 - He inducted into the National Baseball Hall of Fame as a member of the Class of 1974

 Did Mickey Mantle experience any injuries during his career?

 Mickey Mantle experienced several different injuries throughout his career.
 As an infant, he was affected by a form of paralysis that made his legs weak.
 In high school, Mantle developed osteomyelitis, a bone infection of his shin and ankle.
 After entering the major leagues, he suffered a host of other injuries to his shoulders, rib cage, hips, feet and ankles, and several knee injuries that required surgery.
 In 1956, Mantle even underwent a tonsillectomy.

-Mickey Mantle hit his longest measured home run on April 17, 1953 in Washington, D.C. at Griffith Stadium.
-Because of its extensive length, the home run was measured using a measuring tape and resulted in the term, "tape measure home run."
-The home run was a total of 565 feet in length and was hit on pitcher Chuck Stobbs.
+Mickey Mantle hit his longest measured home run (a whopping 565 feet) on April 17, 1953 in Washington, D.C. at Griffith Stadium.
+Due to its extensive length, the home run was measured using a measuring tape and resulted in the term “tape measure home run.”
 In addition, it was the only regular season home run to make it over the left-field bleachers at the stadium.

 Mickey Mantle signed his largest contract with the New York Yankees in 1963.
 The contract was worth a total of $100,000.
-Joe Dimaggio was the only other player in history to sign a contract as lucrative as this one.
+Joe DiMaggio was the only other player at that point in history to sign a contract as lucrative as this one.
 In fact, Mantle requested to keep his pay at the same level for the remainder of his career because he believed it would be disrespectful to make more money than DiMaggio.

 Where did Mickey Mantle hit most of his home runs?